Coalitionify/acolead-client-lib/README.md

 # acolead-client-lib
-# AcoLead SDK Integration

 This guide will help you integrate the AcoLead SDK into your website or web application.

 ---
 ##  Step 1: Add Script in `index.html`

-First, download or copy the `acolead.iife.js` file from this repository.
+First, download or copy the `dist\acolead.iife.js` file from this repository.

 Place it in the root directory of your project (or an appropriate subfolder like `js/`).